chetanjain645/Sound-Transcriber/README.md

 for aws portal demo demonstration with python go to jupyter notebooks and find aws one.

 and check out all codes for more as well.

+Make sure you put only PCM (pulse code modulated) WAV file only.